 Title: Electrical Engineer

-Joe Dickhudt, Professor of Electrical Engineering at McPherson College, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in engineering.
+Thomas Silliman, Electrical Engineer at Electronics Research Inc., has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in electrical engineering.